- Author: Oxykitten

 - Expansion: WoW Classic

-Welcome to our Feral Druid tank guide for WoW Classic: Season of Mastery!
-This guide aims to take an in-depth look at everything to do with Feral Druid tanks; each facet of what it takes to play the class to its fullest will have its own section described in detail.
-In this guide, the terms “Feral tank” and “Bear” will be used interchangeably.
+Welcome to the home page to our Feral Druid tank guide for WoW Classic: Season of Mastery!
+This guide aims to take an in-depth look at everything to do with Feral Druid tanks; each facet of what it takes to play the class to its fullest will have its own guide, described in detail.
+Each of these guides are accessible via the navigation pane above.
+In all of them, the terms “Feral tank” and “Bear” will be used interchangeably.

 - Role and viability of Feral tanks